-Fondo de Titulización de Activos, Santander Empresas 3 is a cash flow securitisation of a static pool of secured and unsecured loans (the collateral) to small- and medium-sized enterprises (SMEs), self-employed borrowers and larger companies in Spain for a total amount of EUR3.5bn granted by Banco Santander Central Hispano (SAN, or the originator, rated 'AA/F1+').
-Fitch has assigned expected ratings to the floating-rate notes to be issued by FTA Santander Empresas 3 (the issuer or the fund) as indicated above.
+Fondo de Titulización de Activos, Santander Empresas 4 is a cash flow securitisation of a static pool of secured and unsecured loans (the collateral) to small- and medium-sized enterprises (SMEs), self-employed borrowers and larger companies in Spain for a total amount of EUR3.5bn granted by Banco Santander Central Hispano (SAN, or the originator, rated 'AA/F1+').
+Fitch has assigned expected ratings to the floating-rate notes to be issued by FTA Santander Empresas 4 (the issuer or the fund) as indicated above.

 SAN continues to be an active player in the Spanish securitisation arena.
-This is the third transaction under the Santander Empresas programme, which shares identical structural features and collateral characteristics to its predecessors "Fondo de Titulizacion de Activos Santander Empresas 1" and "Fondo de Titulizacion de Activos Santander Empresas 2" rated in November 2005 and December 2006 (see new issue reports under transactions name at www.derivativefitch.com).
+This is the fourth transaction under the Santander Empresas programme, which shares identical structural features and collateral characteristics to its predecessors "Fondo de Titulizacion de Activos Santander Empresas 1", "Fondo de Titulizacion de Activos Santander Empresas 2" and "Fondo de Titulizacion de Activos Santander Empresas 3", rated in November 2005, December 2006 and May 2007 respectively (see new issue reports under transaction's name at www.derivativefitch.com).